reihunter360/project-valkyria-irc/documentation/README.txt

 for a full list of everything this version does.
 Listed below are some of the highlights.

+* New DCC Chat Version
+If you're interested in having epic battles with tons of monsters and the ability to have people connect to the game from different servers this mode is for you!
+By setting DCC Chat mode on in system.dat (in [system] BotType=DCCchat) the bot will now connect to everyone using DCC Chat.
+Unfortunately it means that Mibbit and several other clients will no longer be able to play, so keep that in mind before you go switching it.
+On the plus side, the game can handle many more monsters and players without fear of being disconnected for flood control.

+There's also two DCC Chat exclusive commands: !toggle battle chat  and !who's online !toggle battle chat  will turn on/off the battle chat.
+When on, you'll see the battle chat stuff even if you're not in the battle itself.
+When off, you shouldn't see most of it.  !who's online will tell you who's online in-game currently and if they're in battle or not.

 * New Damage Formulas
 This version of the bot dumps the version 1.0-1.5 battle formulas for melee and techs and introduces two new formulas.
 Bot Admins can use !toggle Battle Formula to switch between them.
 Formula 2 is